Double Toasted: The Double Dribble

-The High Score
+The High Score / 8-Bit Crumbs

-Korey Goodwin and T.J.
-Manatsa (formally Patrick Girts) discussed the latest video game news, followed by a playthrough of games chosen by the community.
+A video game themed news and discussion show with playthroughs.
+It was hosted by Korey Goodwin and Patrick Girts.
+Girts was later replaced by T.J.
+Manatsa.
 The show was released every Saturday and had its last show on May 26, 2018.
+It was replaced with a new show hosted by Korey Coleman and Chris Herman.
+This too also was retired with Korey opting to give brief gaming news on the other shows.

 Toast to Toast

 William Valle hosted a short form talk show where he focused on a specific topic related to politics, social issues, or popular culture.
 He also features a special guest, usually someone from the crew, every episode.
 The show was released every other Friday.
 It was canceled because Valle felt the show was repetitive to the already existing shows.
 Valle would later bring Toast to Toast's format to a new show called Night Class on his own website Camel Moon.

 Sammy Ain't Seen Sh*t

 A spin-off segment from the Weekly Roast and Toast.
 This segment focuses on film school graduate Sammy González, who along with Chris Herman (formally Ian Butcher), take a look at important or classic films that they had not seen until recently.
 The show was released every Thursday.
-It ended after Sammy had to leave the site, due to President Trump's new immigration laws.
+It ended after Sammy left the show to pursue personal projects.